VicDitching/PokerGameProject/README.md

 # PokerGameProject

-Purpose: a simple game of Texas Hold'em/n
+Purpose: a simple game of Texas Hold'em

 Partners: Victoria and Bellamaria